THE ULTIMATE ABS WORKOUT GUIDE

 SLIDING AB TUCK – ENTIRE ABDOMINAL AREA

-HOW TO DO IT: Starting in high plank position and using socks on a slick surface, slide your feet backward and in toward the torso with a slight twist, twisting side to side.
+HOW TO DO IT: Starting position is in high plank position and using socks on a slick surface, slide your feet backward and in toward the torso with a slight twist, twisting side to side.
 Curl the pelvis into posterior pelvic tilt, not by driving with the hip flexors but by using the abdominal muscles.

 7) WHAT WORKOUTS TARGET LOWER ABS?